Buried-In-Code/Perdoo/README.md

 Perdoo is designed to assist in sorting and organizing your comic collection by utilizing metadata files stored within comic archives.\
-Perdoo standardizes all your digital comics into a unified format (cb7, cbt, or cbz).\
+Perdoo standardizes all your digital comics into a unified format (cbz).\
 It adds and/or updates metadata files using supported services.\
 Unlike other tagging tools, Perdoo employs a manual approach when metadata files are absent, prompting users to enter the necessary Publisher/Series/Issue details for search purposes.